hooksw/konify/README.md

 ### Effect

-like compose, there are 3 side-effect related functions:
+like compose, there are 3 side effect related functions:
 `SideEffect`,`LaunchEffect`,`DisposeEffect`
 The main difference from Compose is, when you don't pass any key, it works like pass `Unit/true/...` in Compose